guligon90/go-ldap-sso/key_pair/README.md

-This directory contains the rsa key pair. simple-sso uses the private key to sign the jwt tokens.
-The client apps need to use the public key to decrypt the same
+This directory contains the RSA key pair. go-ldap-sso uses the private key to sign the JWT tokens.
+The client application need to use the public key to decrypt the same.